 Seasonal climate forecasts are necessarily probabilistic, and forecast information is most completely characterized by a probability density function (pdf).
 Estimation of the forecast pdf is required to measure predictability and to issue accurate forecasts.
 For reliable forecasts, the difference between the climatological and forecast pdfs represents predictability, and several measures of this difference have been developed to quantify predictability (Kleeman 2002; DelSole 2004; Tippett et al. 2004; DelSole and Tippett 2006).
-Quantile probabilities provide a coarse-grained description of the forecast and climatological pdfs that is appropriate for ensemble methods with relatively small sample size.
+Quantile probabilities are the probabilities assigned to quantile-delimited categories and provide a coarse-grained description of the forecast and climatological pdfs which is appropriate for ensembles with relatively few members.
 The International Research Institute for Climate and Society (IRI) issues seasonal forecasts of precipitation and temperature in the form of tercile-based categorical probabilities (hereafter called tercile probabilities)-that is, the probability of the below-normal, normal and above-normal categories (Barnston et al. 2003).
 Forecasts that differ from equal-odds probabilities, to the extent that they are reliable, are indications of predictability in the climate system.
 Accurate estimation of quantile probabilities is important both for quantifying seasonal predictability and for making climate forecasts.

-In single-tier seasonal climate forecasts, initial conditions of the ocean-land-atmosphere system are the source of predictability, and ensembles of coupled model forecasts provide samples of the model atmosphere-land-ocean system consistent with the initial condition, its uncertainty and the internal variability of the coupled model.
-In simulations and two-tier seasonal forecasts, an ensemble of atmospheric general circulation models (GCMs) provides a sample of equally likely model atmospheric responses to a particular configuration of sea surface temperature (SST).
+In single-tier seasonal climate forecasts, initial conditions of the ocean-land-atmosphere system are the source of predictability, and ensembles of coupled model forecasts provide samples of the model atmosphere-land-ocean system evolution consistent with the initial conditions, their uncertainty and the internal variability of the coupled model.
+In two-tier seasonal forecasts, ensembles of atmospheric general circulation models (GCMs) provide samples of equally likely model atmospheric responses to a particular configuration of sea surface temperature (SST).
 Tercile probabilities must be estimated from finite ensembles in either system.
 A simple nonparametric estimate of the tercile probabilities is the fraction of ensemble members in each category.
-Alternatively, the entire forecast pdf including tercile probabilities can be estimated by modeling the ensemble as a sample from a pdf with some adjustable parameters-here, a Gaussian distribution.
-The counting method has the advantage of making no assumptions about the forecast pdf.
+Alternatively, the entire forecast pdf including tercile probabilities can be estimated by modeling the ensemble as a sample from an analytical pdf with adjustable parameters for mean, spread, shape, etc. Here we use a Gaussian distribution described by its mean and variance.
+The counting method has the advantage of making no assumptions about the form of the forecast pdf.
 Both approaches are affected by sampling error due to finite ensemble size, though to different degrees.
 This paper is about the impact of sampling error on parametric and nonparametric estimates of simulated and forecast tercile probabilities for seasonal precipitation totals.
-We analyze precipitation because of its societal importance and because, even on seasonal time-scales, its distribution is farther from being Gaussian and hence more challenging to describe than other quantities like temperature and geopotential height which have been previously examined.
+We analyze precipitation because of its societal importance and because, even on seasonal time-scales, its distribution is farther from being Gaussian, and hence more challenging to describe, than quantities like temperature and geopotential height which have been previously examined.